-Find dialog boxes, menu commands, and options.
-In the Quick Launch box, enter keywords or phrases for the items that you’re trying to find.
+Find dialog boxes, menu commands, options, and more.
+In the search box, enter keywords or phrases for the items that you're trying to find.
 For example, the following options appear if you enter new project:

-Quick Launch displays links to the New Project dialog box, the Add New Item dialog box, and the Projects and Solutions page in the Options dialog box, among others.
-Quick Launch results can also include project files and tool windows.
+Quick Launch displays links to create a new project, to add a new item to a project, and to the Projects and Solutions page in the Options dialog box, among others.
+Search results can also include project files and tool windows.